 The effects of this alternative for grazing AUMs would be similar to those described under Alternative A. However, as no NR forage would be authorized under this alternative, there would be no potential for higher economic stimulus in years where forage production is high.
-As the same range improvements proposed under Alternative B are proposed under this alternative, the economic effects associated with range developments would be the same as described under Alternative B.
+As the same range developments proposed under Alternative B are proposed under this alternative, the economic effects associated with range developments would be the same as described under Alternative B.

 Under the no grazing alternative, forage from Alvord Allotment currently used to support ranch operations would not be available.
 The BLM would not issue a grazing permit for the Alvord Allotment.
-No new range improvements would be constructed, and existing rangeland improvements would not be maintained unless needed for other resources.
+No new range developments would be constructed, and existing rangeland developments would not be maintained unless needed for other resources.
 This alternative would result in the BLM not authorizing any AUMs on BLM-managed land within the allotment; permitted livestock grazing would be completely removed from all BLM-managed land.
 The affected permittee would need to identify a different source of forage either by leasing other lands for grazing (if available) or from grown or purchased hay.
 Based on current hay market prices in Harney County, it would cost approximately \$523,676.00 to replace the lost AUMs.
 It is expected that the ranch operator would reduce herd sizes.
-No jobs or labor earnings would be generated by the AUMs, and there would also decrease without a BLM permit attached to it.
+No jobs or labor earnings would be generated by the AUMs, and there would be no potential additions to the local economy through range developments.
+In addition, the property value of the ranch would also decrease without a BLM permit attached to it.
 One model suggested the value of this in eastern Oregon was \$112.00 to \$160.00 per AUM in 2007 (Rimbey et al. 2007).
 If this figure held true today, property values could be decreased by \$823,760.00 to \$1,176,800.00.
+In addition to this economic impact, there would be a social impact given that ranching has an intimate connection to the overall culture in and around the project area.
+Reductions in public land grazing can negatively affect rural communities, counties, households, and ranchers (Lewin et al. 2019).
+The loss of a ranch operation can have an adverse effect on community cohesion and other social conditions.
+The loss of ranching operations can affect schools and local businesses as school aged children and families who operate small businesses in these small communities are forced to find employment elsewhere.
+This effect would only be seen under this alternative.

-51 These employment and labor income estimates include direct, indirect, and induced economic effects, as were measured in the Jarbidge analysis using the inputoutput model IMPLAN.
+60 These employment and labor income estimates include direct, indirect, and induced economic effects, as were measured in the Jarbidge analysis using the inputoutput model IMPLAN.
 Direct employment is generated in the grazing sector.
 Indirect effects occur when affected ranchers purchase services and materials, and induced effects occur as ranchers spend their earnings within the local economy.